lammps/lammps/doc/src/Build_development.rst

 class hierarchy.
 There are also tests for the C-library, Fortran, and Python module interfaces to LAMMPS.
 The Python tests use the Python "unittest" module in a similar fashion than the others use `GoogleTest`.
-These special test programs are structured to have perform multiple individual tests internally and each of those contains several checks (aka assertions) for internal data being changed as expected.
+These special test programs are structured to perform multiple individual tests internally and each of those contains several checks (aka assertions) for internal data being changed as expected.